mtraver/environmental-sensor/README.md

 ## Prerequisites

+On the Raspberry Pi / BeagleBone, install packages from ``requirements_logging.txt``:

+    pip install --user -r requirements_logging.txt

+On your development machine, install packages from ``requirements_dev.txt``.
 This will install [pandas](http://pandas.pydata.org), as it's needed for plotting.
-It may take some time for pandas to build and install, so if you'd rather not install it, comment it out in ``requirements.txt``.
+Pandas is not required for logging and can take a long time to build and install on a system like a Raspberry Pi so it's only included in ``requirements_dev.txt``.

-    pip install --user -r requirements.txt
+    pip install --user -r requirements_dev.txt

 Adafruit have a tutorial with information on wiring up the hardware: https://learn.adafruit.com/mcp9808-temperature-sensor-python-library/overview